Basit2121/MediaDup/Readme.md

-# 🤖 Media Processing Bot
+# 🤖 Media Processing App for Telegram

 This Telegram bot automates the processing and modification of images and videos.
 Key features include: